DVMProject/dvmhost/README.md

 The DVM Host software does not have any specific library dependancies and is written to be as library-free as possible.
 A basic GCC install is usually all thats needed to compile.

-* Makefile - This makefile is used for building binaries for the native installed GCC.
+* Makefile - This makefile is used for building binaries.
-* Makefile.arm - This makefile is used for cross-compiling for a ARM platform.
-* Makefile.rpi-arm - This makefile is used for cross-compiling for a Raspberry Pi.
+    - Use the ARCH parameter to change the architecture.
+        - ARCH=arm - Generic ARM compilation with installed cross-compiler tools (see just below).
+        - ARCH=rpi-arm - Raspberry Pi ARM compliation using the ```https://github.com/raspberrypi/tools.git``` (see just below).

 Use the ```make``` command to build the software.